 Scribbles is a signature style developed by the New Zealand illustrator Nadia Flower.
 Random, instinctive and playful, it has a contemporary look and feel with the hand of the artist always present.
 Scribbles is ideal for product customisation, and Nadia has drawn on brands from Prada through to Nike as part of retail promotions.

 With experience working as a graphic designer, Nadia is flexible and amenable, and understands the processes involved in a successful campaign.
-Graffiti, fashion, art and music all feed into Nadia’s creative approach, with inspiration from artists such as Miro and picasso.
+Fashion, art and music all feed into Nadia’s creative approach, with inspiration from artists such as Miro and Picasso.

 She studied Art and Design at the Elam School of Fine Arts in Auckland, New Zealand.